winglang/wing/docs/wingsdk-api.md

 public addTrace(event: AddTraceProps): void
 ```

-Add a trace to the simulation's event history.
+Add a trace.

-Trace events are for
+Traces are breadcrumbs of information about resource
-breadcrumbs of information about resource operations that occurred during
+operations that occurred during simulation, useful for understanding how
-simulation, useful for understanding how resources interact.
+resources interact or debugging an application.

 ###### `event`<sup>Required</sup> <a name="event" id="@winglang/wingsdk.testing.ISimulatorContext.addTrace.parameter.event"></a>